On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Proofs for Dynamic Priority Scheduler

 Suppose there exists a mechanism achieving a minimum required bandwidth $R' < R^*$.
-Next we construct an arrival pattern consistent with each flow's token-bucket arrival constraints, such that $R'$ cannot satisfy all flows' deadlines.
+Next we construct an arrival pattern consistent with each flow's token bucket arrival constraints, such that $R'$ cannot satisfy all flows' deadlines.